 In his plight to keep the traditions of old alive, Sellers operates two non-profit organizations.
 The first is the Missionary Society for the Preservation of Traditional Values, which emphasizes traditional native values of spirituality.
 People from all over the US are members of this organization and actively work to keep the heritage and history of Native Americans alive.

 The other is Friends of the Osage Language.
 This is where members raise money to help in providing students with the tools necessary for creating a positive self-image for themselves in using the language.
 One way in which he aids in the organization’s success is by speaking to students in Osage, thus prompting them to do the same and to be proud that they can talk in their ancestral tongue.
 “Our language is our identity, a part of who we are.
 It’s our culture.”

 Dr. Quinn was the first show to incorporate native thought into their writing.
 It was a good thing for indigenous peoples because it was a chance to humanize us and not portray tribes as the mighty warrior bands.

 It’s not that Sellers has an issue with the modern world or its beliefs.
 He doesn’t.
-His passion for preserving traditional customs and values come from the realization, that what was once a trusted belief system for generations, is not wrong now merely because it is no longer the dominant belief system of the modern culture.
+His passion for preserving traditional customs and values comes from the realization that what was once a trusted belief system for generations is not wrong now merely because it is no longer the dominant belief system of the modern culture.
 In many ways, his efforts are to provide a journey home.
 Taking all people back to a time and place where the connection between people and nature was nourished, and those native peoples flourished within the embrace of Mother Nature.